WILLIAM CAREY: THE MAN WHO TURNED A NATION UPSIDE DOWN

 In 1818, Carey and his friends founded India’s first degree-awarding University in

-West Bengal.
+in Serampore, West Bengal.
 It began training indigenous ministers in theological

 studies, taught languages, arts and science irrespective of their caste, religion or